steemfiles/ecency-vision/README.md

 ###### PRIVATE_API_ADDR

-Should be a full address with protocol and port
+Should be a full address with protocol and port.
+For testing this should simply be http://localhost:3000/

 ###### PRIVATE_API_AUTH